Five takeaways from this year’s CPAC

 2024 could get ugly

-Though DeSantis has been hyped as a clear alternative to Trump, CPAC demonstrated that the former president still maintains a strong influence over the party and hinted at a potentially volatile primary.
+Though DeSantis has been pitched by some Republicans as a formidable alternative to Trump, CPAC demonstrated that the former president still maintains a strong influence over the party and hinted at a potentially volatile primary.

-Meanwhile, the former president did not hold back when it came to his 2020 rival, the current occupant of the White House.
+Meanwhile, Trump did not hold back when it came to his 2020 rival, the current occupant of the White House.

 “You know, we all smile when he falls down stairs and things.
 It’s cute,” Trump quipped, adding that he was surprised “that the reporters didn’t catch him” when he fell off of his bicycle.